Event Date:

 She serves/ed as a trustee and volunteer for many organizations committed to serving youth, girl- and womenâs leadership development, economic empowerment, gender equity, DEI, and social justice.
 Patrice was born and raised in Hawaii but has lived in New York City for most of her adult life.âŊ She calls Hawaii âhomeâ and is committed to living her life with the âAloha Spirit.â

-Presenter listing is as of January 7, 2025
+*Presenter listing as of February 4, 2025

 Â